-'During lockdown it saved our sanity to have a local park to walk to...' more the open space around me.
-I always valued this but now I do even more.'
-Use and valuing of green spaces during the Covid-19
+'During lockdown it saved our sanity to have a local park to walk to...'

+Use and valuing of green spaces during the Covid-19 pandemic

 'I'm supporting the Macmillan buddy scheme and there is a lot of feedback that getting out into nature is helping with stress' 'Covid has really highlighted the inequality in society between those with access to private green spaces and those that do not.
 This has emphasised how important these public green spaces and access to them are to people who do not have their own space, or who do not have good quality private green space.'
+Comments received through our engagement survey which reflect the wider benefits of green spaces respondents reported for their health and wellbeing include: